Coconut water for babies is ideally introduced after the first six months when they start consuming solid foods.

 When Can Babies Have Coconut Water?

 You may introduce coconut water after the baby attains the age of six months old.
 The American Academy of Pediatrics states that water can be added to a baby’s diet once they begin consuming solids (4).
 However, introduce it in one or two spoonfuls and check if there are any adverse reactions.
+If you see no allergic reactions with the first servings, you may gradually increase the quantity.
 Also, do not introduce two new foods at a time.

 Nutritional Value of Coconut Water